 If you're looking for an inexpensive and reliable way to digitize 5-10 page documents a few times a day, the Brother DS-620 Mobile will give you everything you need, and nothing more.
-It delivers decent scan quality, speed that is acceptable for shorter documents, and easy file management for less than $100.
+It delivers decent scan quality, a speed that is acceptable for shorter documents, and easy file management for less than $100.
 It certainly has its shortcomings, and if you scan more than 50 pages a day you'll definitely want to consider investing in a higher end model.
 However, for low volume scanning the Brother DS-620 Mobile is a simple, cheap, and effective way to get the job done.
 It is also small enough to slip into a backpack next to your laptop and can run off of a USB port, making it great for notaries and other people who may need to bring their scanner with them.
 The one big caveat: the optical character recognition is near useless, so if you need to search through documents by keyword this isn't the model for you.

 Brother DS-620 Mobile Review

 Pros: Inexpensive, fairly simple to operate, a significant improvement over flatbed models

 Cons: Poor text recognition, not great for long (10+ page) documents

 The Brother DS-620 Mobile does not wow in any capacity, but for small scanning jobs it offers an inexpensive way to get rid of paper clutter and get things digitized.

 The Brother DS-620 Mobile earned an overall score that was relatively low, as you can see in the table above.
 However, it made up for this score with a low price, which makes it attractive for those that scan enough to need a dedicated scanner but don't scan too frequently.